shubhvjain/commit-to-memory/README.md

 The main module is the home page where links other pages are displayed.
 Modules are lazy-loaded when the user navigates from the home page.

-There are 3  main modules in the project:
+There are 4  main modules in the project:
+- `shared` : the main thing in this shared module is the card component
 - `core` : this has the main functionality: creating flashcards and reviewing them
 - `settings`: all user configurable settings. like flashcard types, review systems
 - `plugins`: additional features. like statistics, searching flashcards, creating quizzes